darthj/exercises_for_programmers/paint_calculator/README.md

       -Multiply the length by the width
       -Divide product by 350
-      -Round the quitient _up_ to the next whole number
+      -Round the quotient _up_ to the next whole number

       -Display gallons needed
     end